elatov/elatov.github.io/_posts/2012-09-24-fixing-a-ghostedinconsistent-distributed-virtual-switch-by-migrating-to-a-standard-virtual-switch.md

 	vmk3 NFS 1.1.3.2 255.255.255.0 1.1.3.255 00:50:56:73:5a:3b 1500 true

-Notice that under the &#8220;Port Group/DVPort&#8221; column it has the name of the port group from the standard virtual switch instead of the dvPort ID.
+Notice that under the "Port Group/DVPort" column it has the name of the port group from the standard virtual switch instead of the dvPort ID.
 That is when you know you are on the Standard Virtual Switch instead of the DvSwitch.

 ### Migrate the VMs off the DvSwitch

-If vCenter is up and operational go to &#8220;Inventory&#8221; -> &#8220;Networking&#8221; -> Select your DvSwitch -> Click on the &#8220;Virtual Machine&#8221; Tab.
+If vCenter is up and operational go to "Inventory" -> "Networking" -> Select your DvSwitch -> Click on the "Virtual Machine" Tab.
 This will list all of your VMs.
 Also on the Left side of the panel it will list all of your Port Groups (standard and distributed).
-From this screen you can select multiple VMs, then Drag and Drop them on the Port Group that we called &#8220;VM&#8221;.
+From this screen you can select multiple VMs, then Drag and Drop them on the Port Group that we called "VM".
 If you had multiple VM Port groups then you will have to Drag and Drop them to their corresponding newly created standard virtual switch port groups.

-If vCenter is not up, then login directly to the host with the vShpere Client and &#8220;Edit Settings&#8221; of the VM and change the &#8220;Network Label&#8221; to the Port Group that you created on the Standard Virtual Switch
+If vCenter is not up, then login directly to the host with the vShpere Client and "Edit Settings" of the VM and change the "Network Label" to the Port Group that you created on the Standard Virtual Switch

-After you are done migrating all the VMs off the &#8216;esxcfg-vswitch -l&#8217; output should look like this:
+After you are done migrating all the VMs off the 'esxcfg-vswitch -l' output should look like this:

 	DVS Name Num Ports Used Ports Configured Ports MTU Uplinks